league1991/Paint3D/README.md

 # Paint3D
-A program allowing painting textures of different channels SIMULTANEOUSLY on a 3d model You can also see this page: http://www.cnblogs.com/dydx/p/6445845.html
+A program allowing painting textures of different channels SIMULTANEOUSLY on a 3d model.&#10 You can also see this page: http://www.cnblogs.com/dydx/p/6445845.html

 ###Preliminary